wazuh/wazuh-documentation/source/user-manual/kibana-app/configure-xpack/index.rst

 Follow these steps to enable X-Pack:

 1. Open *Management > License Management* on the Kibana interface.
-On this section, you can choose between a free 30-day trial to try the advanced X-Pack features, or insert a license if you already purchased one.
+On this section, you can choose between a free 30-day trial to try the advanced X-Pack features, or upload a license if you already purchased one.

 .. image:: ../../../images/kibana-app/configure-xpack/xpack-install/license-management.png
   :align: center
   :width: 100%

 2. Enable the Security plugin on Elasticsearch.
-Open the ``/etc/elasticsearch/elasticsearch.yml`` file and set this option to ``true``:
+On the same machine where Elasticsearch is installed, open the ``/etc/elasticsearch/elasticsearch.yml`` file and set this option to ``true``:

   .. code-block:: yaml